ldbc/ldbc_spb_bm_1.0_deprecated/readme.txt

     - exponentialDecayThresholdPercent  (Defines the threshold in percents of exponential decay, below that threshold values will be ignored.
 Threshold is defined as the ratio of : currentExponentialDecayValue / exponentialDecayUpperLimitOfCWs. e.g. 5% threshold will be the value of 0.05)
     - majorEventsPerYear                (Defines the maximum number of 'major' events that could happen in one year.
 Each major event will be tagged by a number of Creative Works which will decay exponentially in time.)
     - minorEventsPerYear                (Defines the maximum number of 'minor' events that could happen in one year.
 Each minor event will be tagged by a number of Creative Works which will decay exponentially in time.
 Value of exponentialDecayUpperLimitOfCWs for minor events will be ten times smaller for them.)
+    - seedYear                          (Defines a seed year that will be used for generating the Creative Works.
+Each Creative Work will have its creation date during that year.
+All date-range queries will use that value also.)

       Sample definitions.properties file can be found in the distribution jar file.